Information Design for Congested Social Services: Optimal Need-Based Persuasion: Introduction

 Social services often face the challenge of congestion due to their limited capacity relative to their demand.
 The congestion partly stems from the inclusionary intent of such services: a toll-free road is available to all citizens even those who can afford alternative tolled ones; a broad range of low- and middle-income households are eligible to apply for public housing; urgent care centers admit patients with varied levels of condition severity.
 How can a social service provider reduce congestion and thus the efficiency loss associated with service delay?

 In this context, the two controls commonly used for managing congestion, i.e., pricing and centralized admission control, are inapplicable due to fairness and implementation considerations.
-However, the service provider may have control over information about the status of the system to be shared with users.
-Local traffic managers, public housing authorities, and urgent care providers have accurate information about the level of congestion for their corresponding services.
-As such, the service provider can leverage this informational advantage to persuade some of those with lower needs to forgo this social service and reduce congestion in the system.\footnote{See~\citep{HamiltonExample} for an example of how hospitals use information sharing about emergency room wait times to help patients decide where to seek care.} In this paper, we study how effective such an informational lever is.\footnote{As explained later, we examine the effectiveness of information design in improving the {\em ex ante} welfare outcomes for {\em all} user types.}
+However, the service provider may have control over information about the status of the system to be shared with users. \kiedit{As such, the service provider can leverage this informational advantage to influence consumer's decision in seeking the social service.}